Announcing Firepad - Our Open Source Collaborative Text Editor

 Firepad provides true collaborative editing, complete with intelligent OT-based merging and conflict resolution.
 It’s full-featured and has support for both rich text and code editing.
 Some of its features include cursor position synchronization, undo / redo, text highlighting, user attribution, presence detection, and version checkpointing.

 Since it’s powered by Firebase, Firepad provides all of the features you would normally expect from a Firebase app: low latency updates, offline mode support, first-class security controls, automatic scaling, and easy data accessibility.
-Firepad stores the full revision history of your document in Firebase, so it’s easy to integrate Firepad documents into larger apps.
-Your data is available in all of the normal ways: through client libraries, the REST API, and Forge.
+Firepad stores the full revision history of your document in a Firebase database, so it’s easy to integrate Firepad documents into larger apps.
+Your data is available in all of the normal ways: through client libraries, the REST API, and your App Dashboard.

 We Heard You Loud and Clear